 Any conflict ?
 Fight !
 No, don’t fight.

-That summer, religious conflicts and international conflicts get bigger and bigger, I want a game that brings a little something to my credo we can solve conflicts without violence that I apply since my childhood.
+Summer 2014, religious conflicts and international conflicts get bigger and bigger, I want a game that brings a little something to my credo (at that time) we can solve conflicts without violence that I apply since my childhood.
 So I ask Louis and Gwenaëlle, two game designers currently interns at Equilibre Games to think about ideas of video games that are simple to play and answer this credo.
 They show us the ideas they come up with, we select some of them, brainstorm with the whole team and here it is: characters from three different cultural territories have to co-exist on the same territory, a puzzle game with hexagonal tiles and constraints to respect for each character to put on the board.

 Hey, it’s the Game Connection event very soon, we could present this game to publishers!